Becoming You With Julie

 Thai Noodle Salad with Spicy Peanut Sauce

-A fresh, bold, flavor-packed Thai noodle salad with crunchy vegetables tossed in a creamy, spicy peanut sauce.
+A fresh, bold, flavor-packed Thai noodle salad with spicy Asian peanut sauce.
 This cold noodle salad is perfect for a vegan lunch, dinner, or meal prep.
+Ready in 30 minutes.

 Love bold, delicious meals?
-Try my zucchini mushroom stir fry, tofu egg roll in a bowl, or garlic pasta salad with peas next.
+Try my zucchini mushroom stir fry or tofu egg roll in a bowl next.
+Both work great with a drizzle of Asian peanut sauce.

 Salads are a staple for me—I love them all.
 Give me a good dressing to drizzle, and I’m happy.